 She pleaded guilty to driving with excess alcohol, failing to stop and failing to report an accident.
 She was disqualified from driving for 18 months.

-As Jack was a minor at the time his father instructed us to investigate a personal injury claim.
+As J was a minor at the time his father instructed us to investigate a personal injury claim.

 Richard Earle gathered information about the accident and obtained medical evidence from an orthopaedic surgeon.

-A statement was obtained from Jack's former trainer.
-He felt that whilst Jack was talented he probably would not have made it into the professional ranks.
+A statement was obtained from J's former trainer.
+He felt that whilst J was talented he probably would not have made it into the professional ranks.

 The Claimant accepted this and it was therefore decided to concentrate the claim in terms of potential future loss of earnings based on an electrician.
 This was difficult to quantify given it was likely to occur around the age of 50 and therefore a report was obtained from an employment consultant.